Job Protection and Wage Replacement

 The question regarding the right wage replacement rate asked respondents: “One proposal would provide workers with 60 percent of their typical wages through a statewide fund.
 Do you think 60 percent of your typical wages is too high, too low, or just about the right amount?”
 The following question was asked to measure who should pay the premium cost: “If a paid family and medical leave program were created in New Hampshire, how do you believe it should it be funded?”
 Respondents were read the following responses: (1) from employees only, (2) mostly from employees, (3) from employees and employers about equally, (4) mostly from employers, and (5) from employers only.
 I report on those who said they believed it should be funded from employees mostly or only, shared equally by employees and employers, and from employers mostly and only.
 Respondents were allowed to respond that they didn’t know or were not sure.
-I exclude these respondents from
+I exclude these respondents from the analysis.

 Data are not shown for respondents with missing data.
 All analyses are weighted using household-level weights provided by the University of New Hampshire Survey Center based on U.S. Census Bureau estimates of the New Hampshire population.
 Differences presented in the text are statistically significant at p<.05.